openmusic-project/openmusic-project.github.io/openmusic/dev/architecture.md

 # OM Architecture

-Below are detailed some important OM concepts.
+Below some important OM concepts are detailed.

-> **Note:** The follow sections are adapted from the OM 4 developer documentation an may contain some outdated information (class names, etc.)
+> **Note:** The following sections are adapted from the OM 4 developer documentation and may contain some outdated information (class names, etc.)

 ## Meta-Objects